 In addition to the regular issues, Special Issues or Sections on thematic topics are also periodically published.
 All issues are fully Open Access.
 All articles, including those invited, are peer-reviewed.

-There are no article processing charges.
+There are no article submission or processing charges.
 All issues are fully Open Access.
 All articles published in the Proceedings of the Indian National Science Academy (PINSA) are licensed under Creative Commons Attribution-NonCommercial-

 All articles, including those invited, are peer-reviewed (see the Ethics and Publication policies at http://insa.nic.in/writereaddata/UpLoadedFiles/PINSA/Ethics_and_Publication_Policies.pdf).

 All submitted articles are subjected to plagiarism check.

 Fellows of the Academy and all others are welcome to contribute to the Proceedings.
 Online submission and manuscript tracking are available at http://www.insajournal.in/ Please see the Guidelines to Authors for submitting manuscripts.